 This really is a simple dish.
 It can be a breakfast/brunch type of dish or a dessert.
 I’ve been eating a little bit for breakfast for the past three days and enjoying it very much.
 I don't know the type of plums I had.
 They are small, medium sweetness, and come to full ripeness in early July on the East Coast.
 If anyone has a clue, feel free to let me know.
 I would think that any plums would suffice for this dish — as well as almost any other fruit that strikes your fancy.

-Here’s Gourmet’s recipe along with the few changes I made to adapt to what I had in my kitchen.
+Here's that recipe along with the few changes I made to adapt to what I had in my kitchen.

-- 1 lb black or red plums, pitted and cut into eighths (I used 16 small plums)
+- 1 pound black or red plums, pitted and cut into eighths (I used 16 small plums)

 - 2 tablespoons Armagnac or other brandy